accesscode-2-1/ice-cream-sandwich/unit-0/week-1.md

 * What is your goal for next week?
 I am really anxious about creating a more complex program.
 Hopefully I get to do one with what we learn during the next week.
 * What do you need help with? (peers sign up to help if they can)Still a bit confused with github.
 I'll try to find some time to come to office hours and get a better understanding of it.

-**Student 3**
+**Alvin Kuang**

-* This week's medium post:
+* This week's medium post: https://medium.com/@ahhhlvin/hello-world-and-access-code-2-0-77ee1b103841
-* Last week’s goal:
+* Last week’s goal: To get familiar with Git and IntelliJ
 * What went well (what goals did you meet?)
+We sucessfully gained more experience with using git when doing exercises to learn new concepts during the classes this past week.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+Review more of the syntax to understand the basic foundation for learning future concepts.
 * What is your goal for next week?
+To be able to create more complex programs within intelliJ and have them run successfully
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) Understanding vocabulary words such as objects, method, token, etc. !

 **Student 4**